 Do Deer Eat Pumpkins Or Pumpkin Plants?

-We're going to look at how to protect your pumpkin patch from deer.
+Let's look at how to protect your pumpkin patch from deer.
 We're also going to explore our research on other animals that will eat your pumpkin plants.
-So keep reading to find out more.

 Do Deer Eat Pumpkin Plants And Fruit?